Jeff-Russ/ror-guides/rails-database.md

 __Once you run your migrations, don't modify old migration files, make new ones!__

-To sumarize, __migrations__ define the methods executed and repeated to set up your database's schema.
-Their effect on the database are _reversable_.
+To summarize, __migrations__ define the methods executed and repeated to set up your database's schema.
+Their effect on the database are _reversible_.
 They keep
 the database schema in the realm of Ruby code instead of database languages like SQL.
 The allow for sharing between developers and version control without having to share an actual duplicate copy of a database.

 __What are Models?__